aws-samples/amazon-kinesis-analytics-streaming-etl/README.md

 ### Amazon Kinesis Data Streams

 Amazon Kinesis Data Streams can be used as source and sink.
-To configure a Kinesis data stream as a source or sink, include these parameters in the application's properties:
+To configure a Kinesis data stream as a source or sink, include these parameters in the application's properties.

 - **InputKinesisStream**: the name of the Kinesis data stream to read data from
 - **InputStreamRegion** (optional): the region of the Kinesis data stream, defaults to the region of the KDA application